ceph/ceph/doc/mgr/dashboard.rst

 * **iSCSI**: Lists all hosts that run the TCMU runner service, displaying all images and their performance characteristics (read/write ops, traffic).
 * **RBD**: Lists all RBD images and their properties (size, objects, features).
-  Create, modify and delete RBD images.
+  Create, copy, modify and delete RBD images.
 Create, delete and rollback snapshots of selected images, protect/unprotect these snapshots against modification.
+Copy or clone snapshots, flatten cloned images.
 * **RBD mirroring**: Lists all active sync daemons and their status, pools and RBD images including their synchronization state.
 * **CephFS**: Lists all active filesystem clients and associated pools,